jraby/1brc/README.md

 It was very interesting to explore the multiple sides of this problem for a few hacking session.
 It is quite simple on the surface, but there's a lot of depth to it!

-I think there are 2 obvious performance things that I leave on the table here:
+I think there are some tweaks to squeeze more performance out of this:
+- remove all bound checking from the ParseWorker loop
 - conversion from string to fixed precision int without any branches, using bit twiddling (like they did in the #1 entry)
 - change chunker to use slices from mmap instead of copying the data
   - this is useless at the moment since the rest the of program is faster than the file reading part (1.3s vs ~0.5s), but it is probably the only way to go under 500ms like the #1 entry does.